 Skip to main content

-Study in a foreign university
+Study at a foreign university

 FAQ

-If you have questions about your mobility, consult the questions and answers below
+If you have questions about your mobility, consult the questions and answers below.

 • Before choosing a university